Britain's finance watchdog says EU access vital for healthy competition

 The regulator said the ability to recruit a diverse workforce would also help to ensure that markets and firms are well run and remain competitive - a nod to concerns at banks that they may no longer be able to recruit freely from EU countries in future.

-Some firms are already looking to move operations in case no market access is negotiated.

-"I start from the principle that firms, on the whole, don't want to move operations.
-We ought to set up a system of open markets where firms make these choices, not regulators and governments," Bailey told reporters.
+Consistent global regulatory standards and cooperation between national authorities will also be "fundamental regardless of the outcomes of the negotiations."

-The FCA said Britain should seek to have a say over the rules it applies.
-Regulators have said they do not want Britain to become a "rule taker" in order to obtain EU market access, meaning they must match the bloc's standards with equivalent rules.
+The FCA said Britain should also have a say over the rules it applies.
+Regulators have said they do not want Britain to become a "rule taker" in order to obtain EU market access, meaning they must match the bloc's standards.

-Bailey, however, said he expected financial market access to be based on such a "regulatory equivalence" system, rather than on adherence to global principles, which he would prefer.

-Consistent global regulatory standards and cooperation between national authorities will also be "fundamental regardless of the outcomes of the negotiations", the FCA said.

-As future market access remains unclear, some firms have already decided to build up operations in the EU rather than risk disruption to established customer links.
+It remains unclear if banks and other financial firms in Britain will have access to EU markets after Brexit.
+Some companies have decided to build up operations in the EU rather than risk disruption to established customer links.

 "This lack of clarity will potentially lead to a period of prolonged uncertainty for markets, firms and consumers," the FCA said.

-The watchdog, funded by levies on the firms it supervises, said its total requirement for the financial year starting this month was 526.9 million pounds, up 1.5 percent or 7.6 million pounds on the previous year.
+The watchdog, funded by levies on the firms it supervises, said its total requirement for financial the year starting this month was 526.9 million pounds ($663.26 million), up 1.5 percent or 7.6 million pounds on the previous year.

 The increase is partly due to 2.5 million pounds extra needed to handle Brexit, the watchdog said.

-The costs will cover the "lift and shift" work of converting EU financial law into workable UK rules, Bailey said.

-The FCA also published its new "Mission", a 36-page document that resets the regulator's core objectives as Bailey seeks to draw a line under a string of mis-selling scandals spanning more than two decades.
+The FCA also published its new "Mission", a 36-page document that resets the regulator's core objectives as new chief executive, Andrew Bailey, seeks to draw a line under a string a mis-selling scandals spanning more than two decades.

-It seeks to strike a balance between demands from the 56,000 firms it supervises and finite resources, saying that protecting the most vulnerable customers would be a priority rather than trying to avoid "zero" firm failures.
+The Mission, in line with a draft version that was put out to public consultation, seeks to strike a balance between demands and finite resources, saying that protecting the most vulnerable customers would be a priority.

+"The Mission gives firms and consumers greater clarity about how and why we prioritise, protect and intervene in financial markets," Bailey said in a statement.

+It is being made clearer, for example, that when a firm or individual is referred to enforcement, this does not mean that the watchdog already believes wrongdoing has taken place.